The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 The Business Platinum Card® from American Express is easily one of the top business credit cards for travel enthusiasts on the market — especially right now.
-After all, the current bonus on this card could be worth up to $2,400 based on recent valuations of points in its rewards program.
+After all, the current welcome bonus on this card could be worth up to $2,520 if you transfer to the right partner based on our most recent valuations of points in its rewards program.

 While a $695 annual fee applies, this card offers one of the best rewards rates out there on travel purchases, as well as myriad cardholder perks that are easy to maximize.
 In fact, statement credit offers on this card can be worth more than $1,500 if you use them all.